-Girls Inc. Mind+Body supports and promotes the whole health of girls ages 6 to 18, using a philosophy which recognizes that many factors, including physical and mental wellness, contribute to girls’ health.
+Girls Inc.’s Mind+Body Program supports and promotes the whole health of girls ages 11 to 18, using a philosophy which recognizes that many factors, including physical and mental wellness, contribute to girls’ health.
 Consequently, the Initiative focuses on four critical content areas:

 ” In the program there were sessions on self-esteem and body image.
 It was here that I learned not only how to overcome my low self-esteem but how I could take charge of my body by maintaining healthy eating habits.
 I came to believe I had the right to accept and appreciate my body. – Evon, age 17″